NicolasLM/sauna/doc/user/faq.rst

 What is the licence?
 --------------------

-Sauna is released under the :download:`MIT license <../../LICENSE>`.
+Sauna is released under the :download:`BSD license <../../LICENSE>`.

 Where does that name come from?
 -------------------------------